iq-motion-control/iq-module-communication-doc/docs/tutorials/protect_against_regen.rst

 How Can Regeneration Affect Your Module
 =========================================
-In the case that the module's power source can absorb the regenerated current such as a battery, capacitor, etc., then the overall system voltage will remain roughly constant.
-When the overall system voltage remains roughly constant, there is no risk of damage to your module due to regeneration voltage spikes.
+If the module's power source can absorb the regenerated current without allowing the voltage to spike, regeneration protection isn't needed.
+This is often true with a battery as the power source.
-In the case that the power supply (such as a benchtop power supply) cannot absorb the regenerated energy, however, the overall system voltage will increase.
+When connected to a less than constant voltage source, like a benchtop power supply, the overall system voltage will increase during regeneration.
-These spikes can result in voltages above the module's **and** your supply's maximum rated operating voltage.
+These spikes can result in voltages above the module's and your supply's maximum rated operating voltage.
+When this happens, you can permanently damage the module, the power supply, or both.
 When this happens, you can permanently damage the module, the power supply, or both.

 Protecting Against Dangerous Regeneration Voltage Spikes
 ===========================================================